-Yetton Together was made a Charitable Incorporated organisation [CIO] in August 2015 by the Charity Commission.
+Yetton Together was made a Charitable Incorporated Organisation [CIO] in August 2015 by the Charity Commission.
 Its registered number is 1163247.

-At present there are nine trustees.
+At present there are eight trustees.

 Below are pen portraits of the Yetton Together Trustees and some of their reasons for joining.
 We hope others will also like to help in our efforts to improve where we live by joining us as volunteers.